-The Office of Responsible Gambling has a number of research projects underway as part of our Research Program 2019-2020.
+The Office of Responsible Gambling has a number of research projects underway as part of our Research Program 2020-2021.
 Our research program aligns with and progresses the RGF Research Agenda 2018-2021 and includes commissioned and grant-funded projects as well as national research projects receiving RGF funding support through Gambling Research Australia.

-Research Program 2019-2020
+Research Program 2020-2021

-This commissioned research will examine youth gambling prevalence and attitudes, the migration from gaming to gambling and the impact of advertising and normalisation (especially in sport) on young people.
+This commissioned research examined youth gambling prevalence and attitudes, the migration from gaming to gambling and the impact of advertising and normalisation (especially in sport) on young people.
 It included a literature review, focus groups and population-based survey with young people aged 12 to 17 years in NSW.

 RCT comparing face-to-face with online self-directed and a combined model of gambling treatment

 This research will compare outcomes and cost effectiveness of newer online self-directed (OSD) treatment, as well as a combined model of OSD and face to face treatment, with solely face-to-face counselling treatments.

 Smartphone betting on sports, esports and daily-fantasy sports amongst young people

 This research will investigate how the distinctive structural and situational characteristics of mobile technologies impact on betting behaviour, gambling problems and harm amongst young people.
 Methods comprise interviews, discrete-choice experiment, and ecological-momentary-assessments.

 This is a multi-site research project in South West Sydney.
 It includes a systematic review and empirical field research to determine the prevalence of gambling comorbidity among people presenting to hospital with substance use or psychiatric problems, as well as the awareness and openness of hospital staff to assessing gambling comorbidity.

 This research project includes a survey to develop safe gambling guidelines to people wanting to reduce their EGM gambling.
 The efficacy of the guidelines will then be tested through a randomised-control-trial.